AOMediaCodec/av1-spec/annex.a.levels.md

 If scalability_mode_idc is not present or equal to a reserved value, then TemporalParallelNum and TemporalParallelDen are defined to be equal to 1.

-Otherwise, if scalabilty_mode_idc is not equal to SCALABILITY_SS, TemporalParallelDen is defined as 1 and TemporalParallelNum is defined as (1 \<\< ( TemporalLayers - 1 )) where TemporalLayers is the number of temporal layers as defined in the semantics for scalability_mode_idc.
+Otherwise, if scalability_mode_idc is not equal to SCALABILITY_SS, TemporalParallelDen is defined as 1 and TemporalParallelNum is defined as (1 \<\< ( TemporalLayers - 1 )) where TemporalLayers is the number of temporal layers as defined in the semantics for scalability_mode_idc.

-Otherwise (scalabilty_mode_idc is equal to SCALABILITY_SS), TemporalParallelNum and TemporalParallelDen are defined as follows:
+Otherwise (scalability_mode_idc is equal to SCALABILITY_SS), TemporalParallelNum and TemporalParallelDen are defined as follows:

 ~~~~~ c
 NumIndependent = 0